p1utoze/awesome-installation/README.md

 # awesome-installation
-A curated repo for all the installations in a developers life.
+A curated repo for all the day-to-day installations in a developer's life.